- Target your reading to the assignment brief - use your resources list or Library subject guides

 - Is there sufficient evidence?

-(adapted from: COTTRELL, Stella.
+(based on an idea from : Stella COTTRELL.
 2008.
 The Study Skills Handbook.
 3rd edn.
 Basingstoke: Palgrave Macmillan)

 Find out more in our handout: